jiangsy777/HMF-m6A/README.md

 ### 1.1 One-Click Setup (Recommended)

 A one-click launcher script is provided.
-It automatically creates a virtual environment, installs dependencies, and launches the web app.
+It automatically creates a virtual environment, installs dependencies, and launches the web app (Python v3.9.13).

 ```bash
 bash Start_Venv.sh